rjoc1962/CSIRO/README.md

 - convertToDwC.r : Main conversion script

 Please note first line in main conversion script sets current directly.
 This is, at present my localdata directory.

+DATEACCURACY data:

+I was not sure of what was required in terms of determining start/end dates, decade, century etc... relative to the Event date.
+So I did not include any date processing, but did provide an additional column indicating the meaning of the DATEACCURACY code.